The Top Baby Names A-Z

 Baby names A-Z are a fascinating bunch, with the most popular name starting with every letter of the alphabet often different from what you'd expect.

-You can probably guess the top girl name starting with O, and the top boy name that starts with L… they’re the current American number ones, Olivia and Liam.
+You can probably guess the top girl name that starts with O, and the top boy name that starts with L… they’re the current American number ones, Olivia and Liam.

 But what about the most popular names beginning with F?
 Or Y?
 You won’t find them in the Top 100, that’s for sure.